Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 WATER AND AQUATIC INJURIES

 Boating can be a hazard, especially if boaters are unfamiliar with the boat, do not know proper boating etiquette or rules for watercraft navigation, or are new to the water environment in a foreign country.
-From 2011 through 2013, maritime accidents accounted for 8% of deaths to healthy Americans abroad.
+In 2013 and 2014, maritime accidents resulted in 16 deaths to healthy Americans abroad.
 Many boating fatalities result from inexperience or failure to wear lifejackets.

 Scuba diving is a frequent pursuit of travelers in coastal destinations.
 The death rate among all divers worldwide is thought to be 15–20 deaths per 100,000 divers per year.
 Travelers should either be experienced divers or dive with a reliable dive shop and instructors.
 See the Scuba Diving section later in this chapter for a more detailed discussion about diving risks and preventive measures.

-From 2011 through 2013, aviation incidents, drug-related incidents, and deaths classified as “other unintentional injuries” accounted for 22% of deaths to healthy US citizens abroad (Figure 2-02).
+In 2013 and 2014, other unintentional injuries such as aviation incidents, drug-related incidents, natural disasters, and deaths classified as “other unintentional injuries” (including fires and falls) accounted for 19% of deaths to healthy US citizens abroad.
 Fires can be a substantial risk in developing countries where building codes do not exist or are not enforced, there are no smoke alarms, there is no access to emergency services, and the fire department’s focus is on putting out fires rather than on fire prevention or victim rescue.

+In 2013 and 2014, an estimated 50 US citizens abroad were killed in aircraft crashes.
 Travel by local, lightweight aircraft in many countries can be risky.
-From 2011 through 2013, an estimated 82 US citizens abroad were killed in aircraft crashes.
 Travel on unscheduled flights, in small aircraft, at night, in inclement weather, and with inexperienced pilots carries the highest risk.

 Before flying with children, parents and caregivers should check to make sure that their child restraint system is approved for use on an aircraft.
 This approval should be printed on the system’s information label or on the device itself.
-The Federal Aviation Administration (FAA) recommends that a child weighing <20 lb use a rear-facing child restraint system.
-A forward-facing child safety seat should be used for children weighing 20–40 lb.
-FAA has also approved a harness-type device for children weighing 22–44 lb.
+The Federal Aviation Administration (FAA) recommends that a child weighing <20 pounds use a rear-facing child restraint system.
+A forward-facing child safety seat should be used for children weighing 20–40 pounds.
+FAA has also approved a harness-type device for children weighing 22–44 pounds.

-- Purchasing special travel health and medical evacuation insurance if their destinations include countries where there may not be access to good medical care (see the Travel Insurance, Travel Health Insurance, & Medical Evacuation Insurance section later in this chapter).
+- Travelers may wish to purchase special travel health and medical evacuation insurance if their destinations include countries where there may not be access to good medical care (see the Travel Insurance, Travel Health Insurance, & Medical Evacuation Insurance section later in this chapter).

-- Adventure activities, such as mountain climbing, skydiving, whitewater rafting, dune-buggying, and kayaking, are popular with travelers.
-The lack of rapid emergency trauma response, inadequate trauma care in remote locations, and sudden, unexpected weather changes that compromise safety and hamper rescue efforts can delay access to care.
+- Adventure activities, such as mountain climbing, skydiving, whitewater rafting, dune-buggying, kayaking, skiing, and snowboarding are popular with travelers.
+The lack of rapid emergency trauma response, inadequate trauma care in remote locations, and sudden, unexpected weather changes that compromise safety and hamper rescue efforts can delay care and reduce survivability.

-- Travelers should avoid using local, unscheduled, small aircraft.
+- Travelers should avoid using local, unscheduled, small aircraft and refrain if possible from flying in bad weather and at night.
 If available, choose larger aircraft (>30 seats), as they are more likely to have undergone more strict and regular safety inspections.
 Larger aircraft also provide more protection in the event of a crash.
 For country-specific airline crash events, see www.airsafe.com.

-- When traveling by air with young children, consider bringing a child safety seat approved for use on an aircraft.
+- When traveling by air with young children, consider bringing a child safety seat approved for use on an aircraft, helmets if considering riding bicycles or motorbikes, and life preservers if travelers will be in the water.

 - Guse CE, Cortes LM, Hargarten SW, Hennes HM.
 Fatal injuries of US citizens abroad.
 J Travel Med.
 2007 Sep-Oct;14(5):279–87.